SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 ## Use Cases of Tesseract OCR

-It can be used to recognize documents, receipts, and street-signs etc.let's go through all of them with example.
+It can be used to recognize documents, receipts, and street-signs etc. Let's go through all of them with example.

 ### Documents